We're Calling an Intervention: Exploring Fundamental Hurdles in Adapting Language Models to Nonstandard Text: Results

 The knowledge transfer that takes place when adapting a model to a new variety of the language is akin to learning how to map elements of the standard variety to the new one.
 One of the varied parameters of our experiments is whether the fine-tuning data is mixed (intervention is only applied to 50\% of sentences) or full (intervention is applied to all sentences).
 Sometimes, we might expect model learning to benefit from seeing both standard and nonstandard versions of text during fine-tuning, while other times, this only makes learning the appropriate patterns more difficult.

-Our results indicate that the latter holds true when dealing with linguistic variation; average performance (not including baseline scores) is about 4.2 points, or 36\%, higher with the full composition (\cref{full-1best}) rather than the mixed composition (\cref{mixed-1best}).
+Our results indicate that the latter holds true when dealing with linguistic variation; average performance (not including baseline scores) is about 4.2 points, or 36\%, higher, with the full composition (\cref{full-1best}) rather than the mixed composition (\cref{mixed-1best}).
 Performance with full composition is also higher when comparing averages for each intervention category, so the mixed composition does not provide an advantage for any type of variation tested.
 Because of this difference in performance, we refer only to the full composition results when discussing and analyzing the remaining factors below.